MykelMatar/MykelMatar/README.md

 ### Hi there 👋

-I'm Michael, an undergraduate Computer Engineering student from California.
-Currently studying computer architecture and digital hardware design.
+I'm Michael, a Computer Engineer from California.
 Take a look at my [github website page](https://mykelmatar.github.io/) or check out [my lists](https://github.com/MykelMatar?tab=stars) for more information about my projects!

 And check out my [discord bot](https://github.com/MykelMatar/Dogbot)!